What’s involved in the book sales?

 Unless air travel is required, Lucas provides for all his A/V needs (PA system, microphone, projector, laptop and screen).
 All you will need to provide is electricity and a display table .
 Lucas may make use of your screen if it’s in the right location, but if not, he will have a screen of his own.

 A full-day visit usually consists of four, 45-50 min. programs.
 You may also opt for additional, SHORTER shows (e.g. five 40-min. shows) but it’s usually best to go with the 45-50 minute programs.

 Lucas really shines with 1st to 5th grades but he frequently works with pre-K, K and 6th grades.
 Middle and high school students are typically less receptive.

 How should we divide the groups?
 What’s the maximum audience size?

 Try not to combine grades more than 2-3 years apart at any given show (e.g. don’t put pre-K in with 5th grade).

-Where should we have the shows?
+We’re a school so where should we have the shows?

-Unless the group is over about 250-300 kids, Lucas usually prefers to perform on the same level as the kids (i.e., on the floor rather than up on a stage).
+If your groups can fit in the library that’s usually the best place, even if it’s a little crowded.
+If not, then cafeterias, gyms, performance halls, or extra classrooms work fine, too.
+Unless the group is over about 250-300 kids, Lucas usually prefers to perform on the same level as the kids (i.e., on the floor rather than on a stage).
 Larger groups may require a stage to assure that everyone can see.
 Here’s a seating diagram for more info about how Lucas usually arranges things.